John Kelland (veterinarian): 1937 Outbreak

 Kelland oversaw the ministry's response to the FMD outbreak in the South of England, this time controlling from London HQ.

 In November 1937, Kelland placed a standstill order on three parts of East and South East England to check the spread of the FMD outbreak.

 The standstill order was on cattle, sheep, and pigs over a large part of England, prohibiting movement from specified areas to outside.

 Legacy

 Transportation of Horses and other Livestock

 Kelland led an inquiry into how exporters shipped horses from the United Kingdom to mainland Europe for slaughter.
 The inquiry came after reports about the conditions under which exporters transported horses agitated public opinion on the matter.

 Kelland's proposed measures formed part of the 1914 Exportation of Horses Act.
 Upon his death, The Times claimed, “the high standard of horses now exported from this country is largely attributable to his work on this matter.”

+Family

+His third wife was Evelyn Isolde Foxton Ferguson (1898-1952), daughter of Arthur Foxton Ferguson.
+His grandson is the British veterinarian Dr Andrew Higgins.